XiangGuo1992/Infiniti_physiological/README.md

 Similar to the HR, this sript can calculate the respiratory rate, sampling_rate=32.

 ## 2.Converge subjects result.py
-Converge data from the same subject into one table.
+Converge data from the same subject into one table, adding the 'subject' column.

 ![Image of final](https://github.com/XiangGuo1992/Infiniti_physiological/blob/master/image/Merged.JPG)